 It’s worth noting that “qualifying” spending is based on the purchases on your folios that are eligible for points accrual.
 This doesn’t include taxes or service charges, and typically doesn’t include spa treatments, tours booked through the hotel, etc. Rather it just includes room rate, select incidentals, and most dining and beverage purchases, though I find it really varies by hotel.

-The point is, generally you’ll find that you’ll be spending a lot more than $20,000 per year at Marriotts to actually meet that $20,000 spending requirement.
+The point is, expect that you’ll be spending a lot more than $23,000 per year at Marriotts to actually meet that $23,000 spending requirement.

 The real cost of Marriott Bonvoy Ambassador status

 As you can see above, there’s a $23,000 spending requirement to earn Ambassador status.
 Spread across 100 elite qualifying nights, that’s like paying an average of $230 per night, before any taxes and fees.
 That’s not low, but not outrageous either.

 - Marriott co-brand credit cards offer up to 40 elite nights per year toward status annually, so if you spread the $23,000 revenue requirement across 60 nights, that’s an average of ~$383 per night

 - This assumes you never redeem points, and a lot of us redeem a lot of points, making it even harder to earn Ambassador status

 Personally I finally lost Ambassador status in 2019, because I redeemed a lot of points that year.
 It’s almost like you’re on a spending hamster wheel to maintain Ambassador status, since redeeming your hard earned points doesn’t help you much toward the status.

 What are the benefits of Marriott Bonvoy Titanium status?

 - Titanium members get a 75% points bonus, while Platinum members get a 50% points bonus